-Penang offers a fantastic choice of accommodation to suit different needs and budgets, from luxury hotels, boutique hotels and serviced apartments, to budget hostels and beachfront guesthouses.
+Penang offers a fantastic choice of accommodation to suit different needs and budgets, from luxury hotels, boutique hotels and serviced apartments, to budget hostels, beachfront guest houses, and exciting homestays.

 George Town UNESCO World Heritage Site (WHS)

 George Town has become a favourite with the Condé Nast set with its eclectic range of boutique accommodation, which includes beautifully- restored traditional shop houses and hip, trendy hotels with hints of local flavours.

 A stay in the WHS is perfect for exploring George Town on foot, bicycle, motorcycle or trishaw.

 Strategically located between the city and the beach, Gurney Drive’s (Persiaran Gurney) high-rise resorts offer breath-taking panoramas of the sea and city.
 For delightful street food, world-class shopping malls and nightlife, Penang's iconic waterfront boulevard is where the action takes place.